Free senior care advisor for Colorado families. No fees, ever.

 2026 monthly cost ranges in Denver

-• Assisted living (standard): $3,200 – $5,800
+• Assisted Living Residence (ALR), standard: $3,200 – $5,800

-• Board-and-care home (3–10 beds): $2,800 – $4,800
+• Small board-and-care home (3–10 residents): $2,800 – $4,800

-• Skilled nursing (private pay daily): $260 – $410/day
+• Skilled nursing facility (private pay): $260 – $420/day (~$7,800–$12,600/month)

-• In-home care (companion): $26 – $34/hour
+• In-home care, companion: $26 – $34/hour

-• In-home care (skilled aide): $32 – $44/hour
+• In-home care, skilled aide: $32 – $44/hour

 • Adult day care: $75 – $120/day